 Effective Fall 2009, new state legislation requiring the repayment of all Bright Futures Award amount received for course(s) which were dropped after the drop and add period, or withdrawn.
 Students who withdraw and are recipients of the Florida Bright futures scholarship will be required to repay 100% of the scholarship to the University, along with any associated fees.
 Students should consider their repayment responsibilities for these programs as part of any withdrawal decision.
 Students should contact the Florida Bright Futures office for the most current restrictions on eligibility.
 Bright Futures scholarship recipients should go to http://brightfutures.fsu.edu to learn how these changes affect you.

 If you are a financial aid recipient and understand that you may be obligated in returning funds (tuition and fees) back to the University and your Lender.
-Then go to dos.fsu.edu/withdrawal to complete and submit the Withdrawals Contact Form.
+Contact the Office of Withdrawal Services to start the withdrawal process.

 Title IV withdrawals are only applicable to students who have received federal financial aid, such as Pell Grants, Perkins Loans, Subsidized Stafford Loans, Unsubsidized Stafford Loans, Parent PLUS loans and Supplemental Educational Opportunity Grants (FSEOG).